Janina vilayet: Albanians

+Greeks

-Although part of the local population contributed greatly to the Greek War of Independence (1821–1830) the region of Epirus did not become part of the Greek state that time.
-In 1878, a rebellion broke out with the revolutionaries, mostly Epirotes, taking control of Sarandë and Delvinë.
+Although part of the local population contributed greatly to the Greek War of Independence (1821–1830), the Pashalik of Yanina did not become part of the Greek state.
+In 1878, a rebellion broke out with the revolutionaries, mostly local Greeks, taking control of Sarandë and Delvinë.
 However, it was suppressed by the Ottoman troops, who burned 20 villages of the region.

 In the following year, the Greek population of Ioannina region authorized a committee in order to present to the European governments their wish for union with Greece.

-In 1906 the organization Epirote Society was founded by members of the Epirote diaspora, Panagiotis Danglis and Spyros Spyromilios, that aimed at the annexation of the region to Greece by supplying local Greeks with firearms.
+In 1906 the organization Epirote Society was founded by members of the Greek diaspora, Panagiotis Danglis and Spyros Spyromilios, that aimed at the annexation of the vilayet to Greece by supplying local Greeks with firearms.